To be Australia’s leading university arts centre, interpreting and challenging our world through ambitious and diverse performing arts practice.

-We commission, produce and present major performances from Australian and international artists, with a focus on showcasing leading independent theatre companies.
+We commission, produce and present major performances within our annual curated season, with a focus on showcasing leading Australian independent theatre companies.

-We champion learning while fostering the next generation of artists and audiences through our comprehensive Arts Education program for primary and secondary schools.
+We foster the next generation of artists and audiences through Seymour’s emerging artist initiatives and student performances.

 - Ballerina posing during construction of the York Theatre, 1974